Advanced field queries

 The regular expression (regex) operator (/=) applies the regular expression entered as the field value to match precise content.
 The regex uses a match operation to match the entire content of the field.

-Use the ECMAScript regular expression syntax implemented by JavaScript.
+When writing your regex, use the ECMAScript syntax implemented by JavaScript.